-

 Hackathon Tracks

-Build better tools for screening DNA synthesis orders, detecting dangerous sequences, and creating guardrails for AI-powered biological design tools.
-Current screening misses AI-designed protein variants, struggles with short sequences, and doesn't cover benchtop synthesizers at all.
+Build better tools for screening DNA synthesis orders from commercial providers, detecting dangerous sequences, and creating guardrails for AI-powered biological design tools.
+Current screening misses AI-designed protein variants and struggles with short sequences.
+For projects focused on benchtop synthesizer security, see Track 4.

 Develop AI-powered surveillance, anomaly detection, and data integration tools for catching outbreaks earlier.
 Wastewater monitoring, metagenomic sequencing, and open-source disease intelligence are all ripe for better tooling.